Group Income Protection Insurance

 Is Group Income Protection Taxable?

-Should an employee make an Income Protection claim, the benefit is paid to the employer tax free.
-The employer is then required to pass the funds on to the employee.
-The benefit is typically paid through PAYE.
-Therefore, it’s liable for tax, just like the rest of their monthly income.
+If an employee makes a claim, the benefit is paid to the employer tax free.
+The employer is then required to pass the amount on to the employee, which is typically paid via PAYE.
+As a result, the monthly benefit received is liable for tax, just like the rest of their monthly income.

 The claims form can be downloaded from the insurer’s website, or you can make a claim online.